The Hucklebuck: Dance craze

 The Hucklebuck became a wildly successful dance craze in 1949, partly due to its sexual connotations.
 LeRoi Jones reported that people danced at rent parties in Newark, night after night "until they dropped."
 The basic dance has been described as having "a double point with the feet to the side on each side (four counts) then a lift and twist of the leg and a small kick, then a shimmy, hip gyration...
 The dance could get very sexual in nature when done as a couple dance with the male dancing behind the female, one hand on her waist or hip and the other on her shoulder, gyrating the hips in unison or with shocking variations such as when the female dancers would lie down on their backs and the male dancers would stand over the center of her, slowly doing hip gyrations, hip rolling, wiggling dance movements, slowly working their way over and past the female's head."

-"The Hucklebuck" was featured in one of the original 39 The Honeymooners episodes, number 20, "Young at Heart" in 1956.